 As an organization, we recognize how confusing sorority and Greek-community related terminology can be.
 On this page, you will find definitions and explanations of our most used recruitment terminology!
 Additional definitions can be found here.

 NPC (National Panhellenic Conference) is an umbrella organization home to 26 national and international sororities across the United States and Canada.
 Delta Phi Epsilon became a member of the NPC in 1951.
-Carleton University is home to two other NPC organizations- Alpha Omicron Pi and Phi Sigma Sigma.
-Together, we form the Panhellenic council at Carleton.
+Carleton University is home to one other NPC organization- Alpha Omicron Pi, Gamma Chi Chapter.
+Together, we form the Panhellenic council at Carleton!

 A PNM (Potential New Member) is someone who is interested in joining a sorority and participating in recruitment.
 Throughout the recruitment process, you will likely hear this term used by active members.

 Rho Gammas are individuals who set their affiliation with a sorority aside to assist PNMs during the fall recruitment process.